X01XX/Unorthodox-Expert-System/README.md

 At a higher level, maybe something gets "bored", or "satiated", so the optimum state changes.
 At some level are we following something like: food -> shelter -> rest -> food ?

 A "domain" is a state and a set of actions.
 There can be more than one domain.
-A goal can include all domains, or less if a goal for a domain is all X.  Plans for multiple domains are run in parallel.
+Each domain state can have an arbitrary number of bits.
+A goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.
+Plans for multiple domains are run in parallel.